Russia-Ukraine War: Russia steps up attack on Ukraine cities

 WHAT’S HAPPENING TO THE RUSSIAN ECONOMY?

-Russia’s central bank has taken drastic steps to prop up the plunging ruble, but foreign investment is flooding out of the country.
+Russia’s central bank has taken drastic steps to prop up the plunging ruble, but foreign investment is plunging.

-Russian Prime Minister Mikhail Mishustin said Tuesday that the government had readied measures to temporarily restrict foreign investors from divesting Russian assets, saying the step would help them make “a considered decision” rather than succumb to political pressure of sanctions.
+Russian Prime Minister Mikhail Mishustin said Tuesday the government has measures to temporarily restrict foreign investors from divesting Russian assets, saying the step would help them make “a considered decision.”

 Oil companies such as BP and Shell have pulled out of their stakes in Russian energy ventures.
 Norwegian Oil and Gas, an association for oil and supplier companies in the world’s third-largest natural gas exporter, followed suit Tuesday by suspending two Russian companies.
-And the French energy conglomerate TotalEnergies said it wouldn’t fund any new projects in Russia, but it stopped short of abandoning its holdings there.
+And the French energy conglomerate TotalEnergies said it wouldn’t fund any new projects in Russia, but stopped short of abandoning its holdings there.
+ExxonMobil announced Tuesday it won't invest in new developments in Russia and will exit the Sakhalin-1 oil and gas project, which it called one of the largest single international direct investments in Russia.

-The world’s biggest shipping company, A.P.
-Moller-Maersk, announced that all new bookings to and from Russia “will be temporarily suspended, with exception of foodstuffs, medical and humanitarian supplies.”
-Britain and Canada closed ports to Russian ships.
+Apple announced that it stopped selling its iPhone and other products in Russia.
+Other major tech companies have also curtailed their business in Russia.

 HOW ELSE IS RUSSIA BEING PUNISHED?